GamerMan7799/General-VBA-Error-Handler/README.md

+# ARCHIVED!

+Due to me not actively working on this I have decided to archive it.

 # General-VBA-Error-Handler
 A really simple error handler that gives a general message to the end user about how to fix an error.